redis/redis-doc/commands/cluster-shards.md

 * endpoint: The preferred endpoint to reach the node, see below for more information about the possible values of this field.
 * ip: The IP address to send requests to for this node.
 * hostname (optional): The announced hostname to send requests to for this node.
-* port (optional): The TCP port number of the node.
+* port (optional): The TCP (non-TLS) port of the node.
+At least one of port or tls-port will be present.
 * tls-port (optional): The TLS port of the node.
+At least one of port or tls-port will be present.
 * role: The replication role of this node.
 * replication-offset: The replication offset of this node.
 This information can be used to send commands to the most up to date replicas.
 * health: Either `online`, `failed`, or `loading`.
 This information should be used to determine which nodes should be sent traffic.
 The `loading` health state should be used to know that a node is not currently eligible to serve traffic, but may be eligible in the future.